drug-design/course/docs/chapters/stereochemistry.md

 #### Examples of R/S Assignments (3/4)

-Menthol is a molecule with three chiral centers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/examples-rs-assignments-34-148994b0'><i class='fa fa-play' aria-hidden='true'></i></button>Menthol is a molecule with three chiral centers.
 The carbon atoms of the methyl and the hydroxyl groups have the R stereochemistry, whereas the carbon atom of the isopropyl is S.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer